About Phi Theta Kappa

 The purpose of Phi Theta Kappa is to recognize and encourage scholarship among associate degree students.
 To achieve this purpose, Phi Theta Kappa provides opportunity for the development of leadership and service, for an intellectual climate to exchange ideas and ideals, for lively fellowship for scholars, and for stimulation of interest in continuing academic excellence.

 The Sigma Zeta Chapter began at Lane Community College in May of 1968.
-When the Sigma Zeta Chapter began, Lane Community College had less than 1000 students and the dues were $10.00 for new members and $.25 for honorary members.
+When the Sigma Zeta Chapter began, Lane Community College had fewer than 1000 students and the dues were $10.00 for new members and $.25 for honorary members.
+Today, the college is much larger and so is our chapter!
+We have several hundred members who have helped make Sigma Zeta an award-winning chapter of the Rocky Mountain - Cascade Region of PTK!
+See our PTK blog for more information.